The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Central High Class of 1965 Scholarship Fund

 Established at the 40th reunion of the San Angelo Central High School Class of 1965.
 The class decided a scholarship fund would perpetuate their ideals by helping future Central High School students continue learning after high school.
-Awarded to graduates of Central High School pursuing undergraduate degrees.
+Awarded to graduating high school seniors of Central High School.

 Class of 1958 SAHS Scholarship Fund

 Scholarship fund established by the last graduating class of San Angelo High School (1958) before the name was changed to San Angelo Central High School in order to leave a legacy of San Angelo High School and their graduating class by helping future Central High School students achieve higher education.
-Awarded to graduating seniors of Central High School pursuing higher education.
+Awarded to graduating seniors of Central High School.

 Zane Coates Memorial Scholarship Fund